Isaac Powell: Early life and career

 Powell competed in May 2018 on the live Broadway game show, I Only Have Lies for You.
 In the spring of 2018, he signed on with the New Pandemics modeling agency and modeled for Palomo Spain's and NIHL's fall 2019 lines at New York Fashion Week.
 In W Magazine, Powell notes that "[M]odeling is a new thing ...
 I've been basically shooting all the gay publications, which is really, really great."
 He models in addition to acting, and was featured in the final issue of Hello Mr.

-Powell played Tony, the protagonist, in the 2020 Broadway revival of West Side Story.
+Powell played Tony in the 2020 Broadway revival of West Side Story.
+The production, directed by Ivo van Hove, began previews on December 10, 2019, and officially opened on February 20, 2020, at the Broadway Theatre, but closed early on March 11, 2020, due to the COVID-19 pandemic.

 In November 2020, Powell was cast in Universal Pictures and director Stephen Chbosky's film adaptation of Dear Evan Hansen as new character Rhys, a high school jock.

 On August 29, 2021, Powell was featured in the Public Broadcasting Service (PBS) network's aired concert for the musical Wicked which was hosted by Kristin Chenoweth and Idina Menzel.
 Other featured artists were Rita Moreno, Cynthia Erivo, Ariana DeBose, Ali Stroker, Amber Riley, Mario Cantone, Jennifer Nettles, Stephanie Hsu, Alex Newell, Gavin Creel and Gabrielle Ruiz performing many of the musical's numbers.

+In the summer of 2024, he starred as Jay Gatsby in the world premiere of Florence Welch's Gatsby: An American Myth at the American Repertory Theatre.